tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 In this activity, instructors walk through students on how to check that they have Anaconda properly installed on their machines as well as how to create and initialize a Python virtual environment.

-* Complete a quick check to ensure students have conda installed `conda` and added to their path.
+Complete a quick check to ensure students have Anaconda installed and that `conda` is added to their PATH environment variable.

 * Open up the console and have students follow along.